UG-SaltyFish/Team-SaltyFish/README.md

 If you are unable to load the app due to some errors, please install the following scripts as well.<br>
 ```
-npm install openssl

-npm install bootstrap

 npm install react-google-login
 //or npm install react-google-login --legacy-peer-deps
 npm install react-facebook-login
 //or npm install react-facebook-login --legacy-peer-deps
 ```
-OpenSSL is a general-purpose cryptography library that stores some private information for HTTPS.<br>
 Packages of react-google-login and react-facebook-login are necessary for Google and Facebook login.<br>

 ### Heroku:<br>